 First: The people here speak Italian differently—almost like Italian words spoken by a Spanish with a French accent.

-Third: It is the epitome of racial harmony; people from all walks of life interact, work and live together as a vibrant community.
+Third: It is the epitome of racial harmony; people from all walks of life interact, work, and live together as a vibrant community.

-The Godfathers have left the streets for over ten years.
+The Godfathers have left the streets for over 10 years.
 However, the city still suffers from the shadow of its mafia-influenced past, with safety issues often in question among the travelers.
 Really, it isn’t any more dangerous than other European cities; the usual opportunistic crimes that demand a visitor’s common sense and precautions still exist.
 However, you aren’t going to walk into a Hollywood-esque crossfire or be mugged at the blind alleys or piazzas (though I’m sure there are a few dicey areas you should avoid at night).

-Palermo owns a special place in my heart and I hope more people in the coming years would take the chance and build their own unique relationships with the city.
-In 4 days, we’ve made more than a handful of friends.
+Palermo owns a special place in my heart and I hope more people in the coming years would take the chance and build their own unique relationships with this city.
+In four days, we’ve made more than a handful of friends.
 It is heartwarming to think about how it would be like when we return to the city years later and have these people remembering or missing us.